Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views.md

 The generator will create search or details views based on whether or not the data object is a list object, as specified by its `list` attribute.

-In addition to a unique view `name`, you can specify a `title` for the view, and a `child` attribute, which determines if the view should be added to the main menu.
+In addition to a unique view `name`, you can specify a `title` for the view, and a `child` attribute.
 To add custom logic to the generated view you need to set the `customize="true"` attribute on the `ui:view` element, which will create a partial class for the generated view with a *Customized* postfix that will be nested under the view.

 The following snippet shows an example of a search view definition in the Xomega model.